-The Company invests liquid assets of the fund with the custodian or other banks for the account of the fund.
-For some of these bank balances, an interest rate is agreed that corresponds to the European Interbank Offered Rate ("Euribor") less a specific margin.
-If the Euribor falls below the agreed margin, this leads to negative interest rates on the relevant account.
-Depending on the development of the interest rate policy of the European Central Bank, short-term, medium-term and even long-term deposits can attract negative interest.
+The Company invests liquid assets of the fund with the custodian or other banks for the account of the fund, whereby the deposits earn interest at customary market rates.
+Depending on the development of the interest rate policy of the respective central banks - in particular of the European Central Bank, the Federal Reserve ("Fed"), the Bank of England and/or the Swiss National Bank - and depending on the respective currency of the fund or of the unit class, shortterm, medium-term and even long-term deposits can attract negative interest.